particle-iot/docs/src/content/getting-started/integrations/community-integrations/publish-to-google-sheets.md

 ```

-## Separate Spreadsheets by Device ID
+## Separate spreadsheets by Device ID

 What if you wanted to have separate spreadsheet files for each device?
 You might want to do this if you have a lot of data, or if you want to control access to the spreadsheets on a per-user basis.